super-turbo-society/turbo-docs/docs/rust-sdk/canvas/circle.md

 ### Basic Usage

-Here's an 16px diameter magenta circle in the center of a 256x144 canvas:
+Here's a 16px diameter magenta circle in the center of a 256x144 canvas:

 ```rust
 circ!(d = 16, x = 120, y = 64, color = 0xff00ffff);